 [english translation of: Death Parade und die kostbare Lifebar eines Nerds]

-As a fan and consumer of things that are commonly traded as nerd stuff (this includes series, movies, games, etc. pp.) I often feel disillusioned, when I take a look at the clock.
+As a fan and consumer of things that are commonly traded as nerd stuff (this includes series, movies, games and more) I often feel disillusioned, when I take a look at the clock.

 „Just two and a half hours proudly pledged for this film.
 I wouldn´t even rate it 3 out of 10.“